NaomiMizrahi/Skin-Lesion-Segmentation/README.md

 This repository contains an end-to-end pipeline for **skin-lesion segmentation**, implemented in a Jupyter Notebook.
 The project evaluates how different **preprocessing strategies**, **model architectures**, and an **attention-based refinement module** influence segmentation performance.

-> **Note:** Training is still running — detailed quantitative results will be added once all experiments finish.

 ---

 ## Project Overview